 Remember to always let your steak rest for at least 5 minutes after they finish cooking so they can continue to rise in temperature by 5ºF.

-How Long to Grill Steak: depending on the thickness of your steak and how done you want it, grill steak at around 400ºF for
+Depending on the thickness of your steak and how done you want it, grill your steak at around 400ºF for around 15-20 minutes.

 - Sear + Cook: Love grill marks and perfect steak all in one?
 Follow our sear + cook method by first searing your steak at high heat and then cooking it at a lower temperature.
 You’ll get the grill marks without burning your steak.